Details here are for the 2023 seminar. More information will be added over time.

-George, a fully qualified Japanese high school teacher, has been working at one of Osaka prefectures top academic public high schools for over a decade.
+George, a fully qualified Japanese high school teacher, has been working at one of Osaka prefectures top academic public high schools for a decade and a half.
 Teaching kendo is part of his job, which makes him the only non-Japanese public high school kendo teacher in Japan.

 George ran Edinburgh kendo club from 2000-2003 before moving to Japan.
 Since moving to Japan, George has studied kendo almost exclusively under police professionals.